Minoan eruption: Ice cores, tree rings and speleothems

-In addition, a stalagmite from Turkey shows bromine peaks at 1621 ± 25 BCE, molybdenum at 1617 ± 25 BCE and sulfur at 1589 ± 25 BCE.
+In addition, a stalagmite from Turkey shows bromine peaks at 1621 ± 25 BC, molybdenum at 1617 ± 25 BC and sulfur at 1589 ± 25 BC.
 The authors interpreted that all three peaks were caused by a single volcanic eruption in the Mediterranean region and the time difference was related to differences in their retention rates.
-Others have suggested that the sulfur peak may have been related to 1561 BCE chemical anomaly recorded in Mediterranean tree ring.
+Others have suggested that the sulfur peak may have been related to the 1561 BC chemical anomaly recorded in Mediterranean tree rings.

 Historical impact

+Akrotiri

+The eruption devastated the settlement at Akrotiri on Santorini, which was entombed in a layer of pumice and ash.
+Evidence at the site suggests that survivors returned and attempted to recover their possessions and perhaps to bury victims.